JoseMiralles/Homework/Week_5/W5D4/Neighborhood/README.md

 ## 1. Open console with pry within the rails app context:

 `Rails c` or `Rails console`
+- This creates a pry session, but the project is already loaded into it.

 Enter the following commands:
 Create a house: